NVIDIA/spark-rapids/docs/configs.md

 spark.rapids.memory.gpu.debug|If memory management is enabled and this is true GPU memory allocations are tracked and printed out when the process exits.
 This should not be used in production.|false spark.rapids.memory.pinnedPool.size|The size of the pinned memory pool in bytes unless otherwise specified.
 Use 0 to disable the pool.|0 spark.rapids.sql.batchSizeRows|Set the target number of rows for a GPU batch.
-Splits sizes for input data is covered by separate configs.|1000000 spark.rapids.sql.enabled|Enable (true) or disable (false) sql operations on the GPU|true spark.rapids.sql.explain|Explain why some parts of a query were not placed on a GPU|false spark.rapids.sql.hasNans|Config to indicate if your data has NaN's.
+Splits sizes for input data is covered by separate configs.|1000000 spark.rapids.sql.concurrentGpuTasks|Set the number of tasks that can execute concurrently per GPU.
+Tasks may temporarily block when the number of concurrent tasks in the executor exceeds this amount.
+Allowing too many concurrent tasks on the same GPU may lead to GPU out of memory errors.|1 spark.rapids.sql.enabled|Enable (true) or disable (false) sql operations on the GPU|true spark.rapids.sql.explain|Explain why some parts of a query were not placed on a GPU|false spark.rapids.sql.hasNans|Config to indicate if your data has NaN's.
 Cudf doesn't currently support NaN's properly so you can get corrupt data if you have NaN's in your data and it runs on the GPU.|true